fermyon/bartholomew/docs/content/markdown.md

     - NOTE: `content_type` has no impact on the formatting.
 That is, Markdown will still be rendered to HTML.
 - `status`: (EXPERT) Status code and message for HTTP.
 E.g. "302 Found"
 - `redirect`: (EXPERT) Send a redirect to the given fully qualified URL.
 The default redirect type is `301 Moved Permanently`.
 Use `status` to set another redirect type.
 When this is set, no body is sent to the client.
+- `enable_shortcodes`: Allows the addition of shortcodes in the markdown content using rhai scripts.
+Defaults to false.
 - `[extra]`: The section marker indicates that all content after it is user-defined.
     - Fields under extra MUST be in the form `name = "value"`.
 All values must be strings.
     - once the `[extra]` section is declared, you cannot declare top-level fields anymore.